devcode-git/hosted-fields-sdk/README.md

 **Possible values for hostedfieldsurl:**

-For test environments use: `'https://test-hostedpages.paymentiq.io/1.0.38/index.html'`.
+For test environments use: `'https://test-hostedpages.paymentiq.io/1.0.51/index.html'`.

-For production environments use `'https://card-fields.paymentiq.io/1.0.50/index.html'` starting version 1.0.50 and above.
+For production environments use `'https://card-fields.paymentiq.io/1.0.51/index.html'`.

+**Available versions for `'https://card-fields.paymentiq.io/1.0.51/index.html'`(where the part 1.0.51 represents the version number):**
+- 1.0.51
+- 1.0.50

 > [!WARNING]
-> Please note that **previous versions**, as well as old domain name ***hostedpages* will be deprecated and must be updated by 28 February 2025**.
+> Please note that **previous versions**(older than 1.0.50), as well as old domain name ***hostedpages* will be deprecated and must be updated by 15 March 2025**.
-> For previos versions we use: `'https://hostedpages.paymentiq.io/1.0.50/index.html'` where the part 1.0.50 represents the version number.

-Setup will first set the base values.
-After that it will loop through the fields you've passed in and create an iframe for each one.

 **get**